htrajan/ht-drawsteel/Bestiary/Basilisk.md

 - ★ 12–16: 8 poison damage
 - ✸ 17+: 11 poison damage

+Effect: This attack has an edge against targets that the basilisk has previously dealt poison damage to.

 **Petrifying Eye Beams (MGT RR)**

 |                                      |                 |
 | :----------------------------------- | :-------------- |
 | Keywords: Magic, Ranged, Resistance  | Type: Maneuver  |
 | Distance: Ranged 5 × 2 line within 1 | Target: Special |

+Effect: The basilisk targets the first unobstructed creature in each column of the area.
+Each target magically begins to turn to stone.
+An already [[Slowed|slowed]] target has a bane on resisting the roll.
+A creature [[Restrained|restrained]] by this ability or a creature adjacent to them can use an action to cut the encroaching stone from their body, taking 8 damage which can't be reduced in any way and ending the effect.

 **Poison Fumes (5 Malice)**